JohnPaulinePineda/Portfolio_Project_50/docs/index.md

     * <span style="color: #FF0000">Learning Rate</span> = 0.01
     * <span style="color: #FF0000">Iteration</span> = 5000
     * <span style="color: #FF0000">Lambda Penalty</span> = 0.01
-2. The mean absolute weights learned at each layer showed a decreasing pattern toward the end of the iteration.
+2. The mean absolute weights learned at each layer showed a decreasing pattern with lower values after completing the iteration.
 3. The final cost estimate determined as 0.17995 at the 5000th epoch was not optimally low as compared to those obtained from other regularization methods.
 4. Applying parameter updates with L1 regularization, the neural network model performance is estimated as follows:
     * <span style="color: #FF0000">Accuracy</span> = 94.47852